 The Actions under 2.1 (Humanities and STEM PD & Resources), 2.2 (Coaching and Support), 2.3 (Technology Integration), 2.6 (MTSS Academic Implementation), 2.7 (Intervention Resources), and 2.13 (Expanded Learning) which focus on professional development, coaching, and technology integration to support student achievement, demonstrated improvement for some groups in Distance from Standard (DFS) in ELA and Math.
 When comparing the 2023 and 2024 CA School Dashboard results, in ELA (All: 0.7 points improvement, SED: 1.1 points improvement, EL: 5.3 points improvement, FY: 4.1 points decline, SWD: 3.9 points decline, HY: 4.7 points decline) and Math (All: 4.7 points improvement, SED: 22.9 points decline, EL: 7.2 points improvement, FY: 2.6 points decline, SWD: 59.9 points decline, HY: 4.0 points decline).
 In the 2025 i-Ready Local Assessment, improvement during the year is anticipated at +20% increase for each student group (All: 21% increase, SED: 22% increase, EL: 21% increase, FY: 25% increase, SWD: 12% increase, HY: 26% increase).
 English Learners have demonstrated improvements in ELA, reinforcing the effectiveness of targeted instructional strategies.
 However, observed declines among Foster Youth and Students with Disabilities highlight the necessity for more customized support interventions.
-Moving forward, the district remains committed to refining instructional strategies through ongoing coaching, professional development, a robust MTSS process, intervention resources, access to technological tools, and expanded learning opportunities-all aimed at improving student outcomes, a priority consistently emphasized by our educational partners.
+Moving forward, the district remains committed to refining instructional strategies through ongoing coaching, professional development, a robust

+MTSS process, intervention resources, access to technological tools, and expanded learning opportunities-all aimed at improving student outcomes, a priority consistently emphasized by our educational partners.
 The integration of educational technology platforms, coupled with relevant training, enriched instructional delivery and bolstered student engagement through expanded learning opportunities contributed to improved academic outcomes.

 The evaluation of Action 2.4 (Magnet, College and Career, & Specialty Programs) which focuses on providing equitable access to diverse programs shows positive progress towards the goal and is demonstrating effectiveness in outcome data.
-When comparing Chronic Absenteeism rates between the 2023 and 2024 CA School Dashboard, All: 6.8% decrease, SED: 7.0% decrease, EL: 6.9% decrease, FY:

-10.6% decrease, SWD: 9.6% decrease, HY: 5.9% decrease.
+When comparing Chronic Absenteeism rates between the 2023 and 2024 CA School Dashboard, All: 6.8% decrease, SED: 7.0% decrease, EL: 6.9% decrease, FY: 10.6% decrease, SWD: 9.6% decrease, HY: 5.9% decrease.
 Attendance also saw positive improvement between the 2024 and 2025 school year with All +1.3%, EL +1.2%, SED +1%, FY +.9%.
+In relation to school connectedness, our CHKS survey for 5th and 7th grade showed a +1 for 5th and +2 for 7th grade in feeling connected to school.
 Additionally, 100% of students had access to a broad course of study, indicating effective program implementation.
-This improvement indicates the need to continue providing specialized programs for students to maintain increased attendance.
+This improvement indicates the need to continue providing specialized programs for students to maintain increased attendance and connectedness.
 By offering students with a variety of programs and special interests will help expand their awareness and possibilities in their path to college or career.